Friends say gunman was bullied, and fired a BB gun at people before deadly attack

 Related video: Gunman Kills At Least 19 Children, 2 Adults At Texas Elementary School

-Friends and relatives have said that the 18-year-old Texas gunman was bullied, cut his own face, fired a BB gun at random people and egged cars in the years leading up to the deadly attack.
+Salvador Ramos, the 18-year-old gunman in the Uvalde, Texas school shooting, was bullied, cut his own face, fired a BB gun at random people and egged cars in the years leading up to the deadly attack, friends and family said.

-Salvador Ramos killed at least 19 children and two adults at Robb Elementary School in Uvalde, southern Texas, on Tuesday, officials said.
+The teenager killed at least 19 children and two adults at Robb Elementary School before being shot dead by police.

 Friends and family say he had a difficult home life, that he was bullied over a childhood speech impediment and that he lashed out violently towards both friends and strangers – both recently and over the years.